ajaymittur/CompanyLogoBio-Scraper/README.md

   5. os

 Current Progress:
   Currently includes barebones front end and backend with a test module for twitter processing.
+  Input options expanded for text type and file type have been added along with output options which include JSON and csv filetypes, and     worker module for processing added.